 At least a letter of interest from an Australian broadcaster or distributor

-Producers are strongly encouraged to prepare and supply:
+Selected producers are strongly encouraged to prepare and supply:

 These materials are listed in the Screen Australia application form.

-Partially-funded projects will be given preference.
+Partially funded projects will be given preference.